 Create a Personal API Token (PAT) in Sentry with these scopes:

-Launch the server using npx:
+Launch the transport using npx:

 npx @sentry/mcp-server@latest --access-token=sentry-pat --host=sentry.example.com

-Alternatively, use environment variables:
+Alternatively, you can use environment variables:

 SENTRY_AUTH_TOKEN=your-token SENTRY_HOST=sentry.example.com npx @sentry/mcp-server@latest